-Note: There are no limits on scholarship amounts.
-Entry fees must be paid directly to the tournament director/manager.
-For reimbursement of actual travel expenses into the next higher level of competition, tournament, or event you must provide receipts upon request.
-The prizes authorized by a state high school athletic association or a collegiate athletic association recognized by USBC and USBC Collegiate are not subject to the limitations of this rule.
+- 2. Entry fees (must be paid directly to the tournament director/manager) - 3.
+Reimbursements of actual travel expenses into the next higher level of competition or any tournament or event (Receipts must be provided upon request) - 4.
+Prizes authorized by a grade/state high school athletic association, or a collegiate athletic association recognized by USBC and USBC Collegiate.